tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ Activate this wand immediately after rolling damage for a daily spell that hit.
 That spell never happened and is not expended.
 Gain a free action to cast an at-will spell instead.
 Everyone on the battlefield is somewhat alarmed by the fact that the blazing ball of fire suddenly vanished, but that’s wizards for you.

 **Quirk:** Prone to sudden bursts of rage over trivial problems.

 ---

+#### Deathmark Wand

+Quick Action

+_Recharge 11+:_ This ghastly wand resembles a bony finger.
+When you activate the wand, you must nominate an enemy on the battlefield.
+Your next attack on that enemy inflicts 1d4 extra negative energy damage for each round since you nominated the foe (champion: make those d6s; epic: d8s).
+So, if you mark a foe for death in the first round of combat, but then don’t attack that foe for five rounds, your attack on that enemy will benefit from 5 extra dice of negative energy damage, hit or miss.

+**Quirk:** Enjoys watching others struggle or run.

+---